-Donald Trump’s Taxes Targeted by WikiLeaks For Public Release?
+Donald Trump’s Taxes Targeted By WikiLeaks For Public Release?

 Trump previously caused a stir among some of his base supporters by flip-flopping on the details related to his proposed construction of a border wall along the Mexican border, another signature staple of his campaign platform.

-Throughout election season, Trump boastfully insisted that he would force the Mexican government to foot the bill for the construction of the wall, but after posting his November win began floating a plan calling for Americans to incur the billions in cost and be reimbursed at a later date.
+Throughout election season, Trump boastfully insisted that he would force the Mexican government to foot the bill for the construction of the wall, but after posting his November win, he began floating a plan calling for Americans to incur the billions in cost and be reimbursed at a later date.

 [Featured Image by Andrew Harrer-Pool/Getty Images]